 That is really the root of gross negligence.
 It is a more serious crime than simple carelessness or ignorance.
 With gross negligence, the guilty party knows that people are likely to be injured by his or her failure to meet the standard of care, but chooses to act recklessly anyway.

-If you have become the victim of gross negligence, contact the skilled and proven team at Coxwell & Associates, PLLC today at (601) 948-1600 for a free initial consultation.
+If you have become the victim of gross negligence, contact the skilled and proven team at Coxwell & Associates, PLLC today at (601) 265-7766 for an initial consultation.

 Photo Credit: Mic445 via Compfight cc